skenderidis/nginx-gitops/README.md

 #### So how do we tame this complexity?

 The answer lies in **automation**.
 Not just scripting, but full-stack, policy driven, CI/CD aware automation that turns every NGINX deployment into an artifact of code.
-This blog explores a three-tiered approach that transforms the way NGINX is deployed and operated across environments:
+This blog explores a three-tiered approach that transforms the way NGINX is deployed and operated across multiple environments.

+## Table of contents

 ### 📦 Part 1: Smart, Self-Updating NGINX Instances with NGINX Instance Manager (NIM)